What qualifies as R&D?

 • Does the advance extend the overall knowledge or capability in the field of science or technology and not just the company’s own state of knowledge or capability?

-• Does the project involve an uncertainty that competent professionals can’t readily resolve and where solutions aren’t common knowledge?
+• Does the project involve an uncertainty that competent professionals can’t readily resolve and where solutions aren’t common knowledge/publicly available?

 You can only claim for when the actual R&D is taking place – so it is important to know this.
 You can claim for R&D from when the work to overcome the uncertainty starts.
 This is generally when you have identified the technical issues that need to be resolved and determined that a readily available solution is not currently available.
 It ends, or pauses, when that uncertainty is resolved or the work to resolve it stops.